FCarvalhoVII/my-initial-default-components/README.md

     </Button>
 ```

-***You can only use components in their standard form without having to pass these settings**
+***You can use the components in their standard form without having to pass these settings**

 ### Button Gradient